-- Go to sleep and wake up at the same time every day, even on holidays and weekends. - Use the bed for sleep and sexual activity only, not for reading, watching television, or working.
-Do not have a TV in the bedroom. - Minimize device screen time, cell phone, iPad, etc., starting two hours before bedtime. - Read something kind of boring, like non-fiction or a cookbook, before bedtime.

-- Avoid napping during the day. - If sleep does not begin within 20 to 30 minutes, leave the bed and return when drowsy. - Keep the room quiet, cool, and dark. - Use earplugs to decrease ambient noise. - Avoid caffeine within six hours of bedtime. - Avoid alcohol and smoking at least two hours before bedtime. - Establish relaxation pre-sleep rituals, such as a warm bath or reading. - Exercise earlier in the day, not before bedtime. - Consider the use of an app or device (white noise, relaxing sounds or speech). - Read "Getting a Good Night's Sleep" by Dr. Nancy Foldvary. - Magnesium: consider magnesium glycinate (120mg) or magnesium citrate (CALM-350mg), one dose at bedtime.
+- Decide how many hours of sleep you need per night.
+The usual is 7-8 hours.
+Decide what time you have to wake up in the morning.
+Calculate what time you need to fall asleep to get your 7-8 hours.
+Then go to bed 15-30 minutes before that. - Go to bed and get up at the same time every day, even on holidays and weekends. - Use the bed for sleep and sexual activity only, not for reading, watching television, or working.
+Do not watch TV or other videos in the bedroom, it confuses the brain.
+Train your brain that bed means sleep (or sex). - Minimize device screen time, cell phone, iPad, etc., starting two hours before bedtime.
+Using devices close to bed time also trains your brain the wrong way, keeping it alert and active instead of preparing for sleep. - Read something kind of boring, like non-fiction or a cookbook, before bedtime. - Avoid napping during the day. - If sleep does not begin within 20 to 30 minutes, leave the bed and return when drowsy. - Keep the room quiet, cool, and dark. - Use earplugs to decrease ambient noise. - Avoid caffeine within 4-6 hours of bedtime. - Avoid alcohol and smoking at least 2 hours before bedtime. - Establish relaxation pre-sleep rituals, such as a warm bath or reading. - Exercise earlier in the day, not within 2 hours before bedtime. - Consider the use of an app or device (white noise, relaxing sounds or speech). - Read "Getting a Good Night's Sleep" by Dr. Nancy Foldvary. - Magnesium: consider magnesium glycinate (120 mg) or magnesium citrate (CALM-350 mg), one dose at bedtime.
 Mag Oxide is not as well absorbed, possibly causes GI side effects.
-Magnesium L-threonate, a "designer" magnesium, very expensive and heavily promoted for brain health, is not much better than less costly alternatives.
+Magnesium L-threonate, a "designer" magnesium, is expensive and heavily promoted for brain health, and is no better than less costly alternatives. - Learn about Cognitive Behavioral Therapy (CBT-i) for insomnia.
+This is available online from many reputable providers such as Talk Space, Moona Health, Better Health.